mhaghpanah/OT-Graph/README.md

-This is a java program to draw OT-graph for order types.
+This is a java program to draw OT-graphs for order types.
-The program takes order-types database and OT-graph database and draw them in an Ipe format.
+The program takes order-types database and OT-graphs database and draw them in an Ipe format.
 Ipe (http://ipe.otfried.org/) is a drawing editor written by Otfried Cheong for creating figures in PDF format.

 To run the program, download Release.zip file and unzip it.
-The Release.zip contains compiled program, order-types database and OT-graph database.
+The Release.zip contains compiled program, order-types database and OT-graphs database.

 Program instruction: